appwrite/rfc/003-jwt-support.md

 <!-- This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related. -->

 <!-- Write your answer below. -->

+This will create a lot new use-cases, and will probably force us to make the API even more flexible and new ideas come from the community.